mochi-hpc/mochi-doc/docs/source/bedrock/04_module.rst

 Component instantiation
 -----------------------

-One :code:`GetDependencies` has been called and Bedrock has looked up the dependencies, the :code:`Register` static function is called.
+Once :code:`GetDependencies` has been called and Bedrock has looked up the dependencies, the :code:`Register` static function is called.
 This time, the :code:`dependencies` field of the :code:`bedrock::ComponentArgs` has been filled.
 This field is of type :code:ResolvedDependencyMap`, which is defined as a map from dependency names to a :code:`NamedDependencyList` object.